Slash

 In the Ethereum Proof of Stake consensus protocol (Beacon Chain), with sufficient staked Ethereum (currently 32Ξ), one may act as a validator.
 Validators verify the accuracy and security of transactions and receive rewards for their efforts.
 Validators may act as a "whistleblower" and highlight an inaccurate or insecure transaction for extra validation, with various rewards and fees.

-Slashing
+Slashing - Financial

-The whistleblower requests human validation by pledging a nominal reward to validators.
+The whistleblower requests human validation by pledging a nominal reward (bond) to validators.
 Validators vote to indicate if they found the claims valid.
 Validators are rewarded the same whichever way they vote.

 This is the only way in which staked funds may be withdrawn without the explicit approval of the person staking those assets.
 It is intended to be rare; most unethical behavior can be reported first by a negative review or unvouching.